The trials and tribulations of Local Authority playing field provision

 Apart for a man with a large death dog, or the development of an automatic lazer deterrent, the only way to protect pitches is a big fence.
 But 4m high perimeter fencing is costly, and there is strong public opposition to contend with.

 Is there a solution?
 No. At least not one that maintains the system we’ve had for over 100 years.
-In the background of austerity and massive public service cuts, the simple answer is to stop: no maintenance; no grass cutting; no allocations.
+In the background of austerity and massive public service cuts the simple answer is to stop: no maintenance, no grass cutting and no pitch allocation service.
 Did you know, allocating and organising fixtures requires a fill time officer.

 The alternative, which we are currently doing in Sheffield as a pilot with the FA, is to build a network of 3g (rubber crumb) hubs and move the majority of play to these.
 The next step, which we haven’t got near to yet, is to provide a number of secure complexes, similar to Queen Ethelburga’s Collegiate in York, and move all play to these.